 I had written it down as a reference.
 I remembered I had anxiety semi attacks when I saw terminals because the manong might drop me off on the wrong one (residual effect from airport shuttle experience)

 Thing is, I hate traveling if involves long stretches of bus rides but I was on on a bus bound for Kalibo and I need to travel for 5 hours to reach the city, yaicks!
 By the way, the fare is 184.00 php

-I was crossing fingers that the reservation I made days ago would hold since I haven’t called them again.
-The front staff was uite wonderful and they did hold my reservation.
+I was crossing fingers that the reservation I made few days ago would hold since I haven’t called them again.
+The front staff was quite wonderful and they honored my reservation.
 I’m amazed by my room.

 I personally would like to thank all the staff in Sampaguita Gardens.
 They were really helpful and even concede that I can do a late checkout which is really great :).
 They waited for me to have my breakfast even it was past the buffet time because I woke up late.
 They were camera shy, so no pics.